Gymnastics: Men's rhythmic gymnastics

-Along with the Japanese version of Men's Rhythmic there is a Spanish version which uses the same format and rules as the FIG recognized form of Women's Rhythmic Gymnastics.
+There are two versions of rhythmic gymnastics for men, neither of which is currently recognized by the FIG. One was developed in Japan in the 1940s and was originally practiced by both boys and girls for fitness, with women still occasionally participating on the club level today.
+Gymnasts either perform in groups with no apparatus, or individually with apparatus (stick, clubs, rope, or double rings).
+Unlike women's rhythmic gymnastics, it is performed on a sprung floor, and the gymnasts perform acrobatic moves and flips.
+The first World Championships was held in 2003.
+The other version was developed in Europe and uses generally the same rules as the women and the same set of apparatus.
+It is most prominent in Spain, which has held national men's competitions since 2009 and mixed-gender group competitions since 2021, and France.
+There currently is no World Championships for this form of Men's Rhythmic Gymnastics.

 Trampolining

 Trampolining

 Trampolining and tumbling consists of four events, individual and synchronized trampoline, double mini trampoline, and tumbling (also known as power tumbling or rod floor).
 Since 2000, individual trampoline has been included in the Olympic Games.
 The first World Championships were held in 1964.

 Individual trampoline

-Individual routines in trampolining involve a build-up phase during which the gymnast jumps repeatedly to achieve height, followed by a sequence of ten bounces without pause during which the gymnast performs a sequence of aerial skills.
+Individual routines in trampolining involve a build-up phase, during which the gymnast jumps repeatedly to achieve height, followed by a sequence of ten bounces without pause during which the gymnast performs a sequence of aerial skills.
 Routines are marked out of a maximum score of 10 points.
 Additional points (with no maximum at the highest levels of competition) can be earned depending on the difficulty of the moves and the length of time taken to complete the ten skills which is an indication of the average height of the jumps.
 In high level competitions, there are two preliminary routines, one which has only two moves scored for difficulty and one where the athlete is free to perform any routine.
-This is followed by a final routine which is optional.
-Some competitions restart the score from zero for the finals, other add the final score to the preliminary results.
+This is followed by a final routine, which is again optional (that is, the gymnast is allowed to perform whichever skills they choose).
+Some competitions restart the score from zero for the finals, while others add the final score to the preliminary results.